-

 Lead: a historical and persistent contaminant

-Although its use has been widely restricted, lead remains a contaminant of concern due to its persistence and bioaccumulation in living organisms.
+Although its use has been largely restricted, lead remains a contaminant of concern due to its persistence and bioaccumulation in living organisms.
 It can contaminate food, soil, water, or finished products through contact with lead-containing materials (pipes, varnishes, pigments, etc.).

 Chronic exposure to lead, even at very low concentrations, is associated with serious effects on human and animal health:

-- alteration of the central nervous system,
+• alteration of the central nervous system

-- developmental disorders in children,
+• developmental disorders in children,

-- kidney and liver damage,
+• kidney and liver damage,

-- enzymatic and metabolic imbalances.
+• enzymatic and metabolic imbalances.

-Objectives and interest of lead dosage
+Objectives and benefits of lead testing

-The objectives of lead measurement are to:
+The purpose of lead testing is to:

-- monitor environmental discharges from industrial activities,
+• monitor environmental emissions from industrial activities,

-- ensure the safety of products marketed internationally.
+• to guarantee the safety of products marketed internationally.

-Affected matrices include:
+The matrices in question include:

-- food products and nutritional supplements,
+• food products and nutritional supplements,

-- plant ingredients and extracts,
+• ingredients and plant extracts,

-- animal feed and mineral premixes,
+• Animal feed and mineral premixes,

-- cosmetics and dermal formulations,
+• cosmetics and dermal formulations,

-- drinking water, process water or natural water.
+• drinking water, process water or natural water.

 Analytical methods used

-- ICP-OES (Inductively Coupled Plasma – Optical Emission Spectrometry) : suitable for more concentrated samples or multi-element analyses.
+• ICP-OES (Inductively Coupled Plasma – Optical Emission Spectrometry) : suitable for more concentrated samples or multi-element analyses.

-- AAS (Atomic Absorption Spectrometry) : used as an alternative for targeted analyses, particularly on simple or aqueous matrices.
+• AAS (Atomic Absorption Spectrometry) : used as an alternative for targeted analyses, particularly on simple or aqueous matrices.

 The analyses carried out in the YesWeLab network comply with the requirements of the ISO 17294-2 for metals by ICP-MS and the COFRAC standards applicable to accredited laboratories.